 Media links above cover a plethora of challenges & responsibilities that accompany having protected raptors as neighbors.
 Though challenging, We happily navigate these challenges to preserve Owlbert & Sofie’s habitat, as well as educate the community about urbanized barred owls throughout the city of Tulsa.

-On behalf of Team BOOMT, we look forward to seeing everyone on the chat feed and Facebook page for 2017 season.
+On behalf of Team BOOMT, we look forward to hearing from everyone for 2018 season.